Bernard S. Donefer

 - Retired, Distinguished Lecturer and Associate Director, Subotnick Financial Services Center, Wasserman Trading Floor, Baruch College, Zicklin Graduate School of Business, City University of New York.

-- Previously, Adjunct Assistant Professor, Fordham Graduate School of Business
+- Previously, Adjunct Assistant Professor, Fordham University Graduate School of Business

 - Risk management